Mars rover Curiosity nears make-or-break landing attempt

 Nearing the end of its journey encased in a capsule-like shell, Curiosity was essentially flying on automatic pilot, guided by a computer packed with pre-programmed instructions.

-Mission control activated the craft's backup computer on Saturday night, ensuring it will assume onboard command of the vessel should the primary computer fail during entry into the Martian atmosphere and its tricky descent to the surface.
-The ship also began warming up rocket engines that will be used in final descent and landing maneuvers.
+Mission control activated the craft's backup computer on Saturday night, ensuring that it will assume onboard command of the vessel should the primary computer fail during entry into the Martian atmosphere and its tricky descent to the surface.

+Mission control contemplated sending Curiosity one last "parameter update" on Sunday, hours before atmospheric entry, giving the vessel an exact fix on its position in space.
+But NASA engineers said they would likely forego that transmission because the vessel has varied so little from its ideal course.

-Controllers had little to do Sunday evening but anxiously track Curiosity's progress as it streaked toward Mars.
-It was expected to pierce the planet's upper atmosphere at 13,000 miles (20,921 km) per hour, 17 times the speed of sound, to begin a descent and landing sequence NASA refers to as "the seven minutes of terror."
+Otherwise, controllers will have little to do but anxiously track Curiosity's progress as it flies into Mars' upper atmosphere at 13,000 miles per hour, 17 times the speed of sound, and begins a descent and landing sequence NASA refers to as "the seven minutes of terror."

 "We're all along for the ride," Seltzner said.